idris-benseghir/customer-churn-analysis/README.md

-# customer-churn-analysis
-Customer churn analysis using EDA and machine learning to uncover churn drivers and propose actionable retention strategies.
+# Customer Churn Analysis & Feature Engineering
+## Overview
+This project focuses on analyzing customer behavior and predicting churn using machine learning.
+A strong emphasis was placed on data preprocessing and feature engineering to extract meaningful patterns and improve model performance